D1Z4STR/Fahluaan-Addon/README.md

 # Introduction #

 Welcome to my first Github page and my second Skyrim addon!
-This addon will integrate various mods I would see fit into the world of Skyrim with Fahluaan.
+This addon will integrate various mods I would see fit into the world of Skyrim alongside the amazing Fahluaan.
 This will be a **manual process** with various steps involving downloading, rearranging, etc. All mods in my addon are OPTIONAL and I will note specifics as we go.

 **Currently designed to work with version 1.3 of Fahluaan.** A changelog is provided at the bottom.